JacquesLucke/animation_nodes_manual/content/documentation/nodes/rotation/_index.md

 ### Data Types

 - **Euler** - An euler.
 It stores three angles to encode any rotation in a 3D coordinate system.
+It also stores the *Euler Order*.
 - **Quaternion** - A quaternion.
 It stores four numbers to encode any rotation in a 3D coordinate system.

 ### Sockets